Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Related Works

 \section{Related Works}

 \textbf{Computational Efficient RL under Linear Bellman Completeness.} Numerous works have focused on computationally efficient RL within the scope of linear Bellman completeness (LBC).
-The simplest setting is tabular MDPs where computationally efficient and near-optimal algorithms have been well-known \citep{azar2017minimax,zhang2020almost,jin2018q}.
-Tabular MDPs are generalized by linear MDPs~\citep{jin2020provably}, where computationally efficient algorithms are also known \citep{jin2020provably,agarwal2023vo,he2023nearly}.
-However, in the setting of linear Bellman completeness, which captures linear MDPs, computationally efficient algorithm remains open.
-Existing works have relied on various assumptions to achieve computational efficiency, such as few actions~\citep{golowich2024linear} and assuming MDPs are ``explorable''~\citep{zanette2020provably}.
-We provided a comprehensive overview of the literature in \Cref{sec:related_works_lbc}.
+The simplest setting is tabular MDPs where computationally efficient and near-optimal algorithms have been well known \citep{azar2017minimax,zhang2020almost,jin2018q}.
+Tabular MDPs can be extended to linear MDPs~\citep{jin2020provably}, where computationally efficient algorithms are also known \citep{jin2020provably,agarwal2023vo,he2023nearly}.
+However, in the setting of linear Bellman completeness, which captures linear MDPs, the existence of computationally efficient algorithms remain unclear.
+Previous works have resorted to various assumptions to achieve computational efficiency, such as few actions~\citep{golowich2024linear} and assuming MDPs are ``explorable''~\citep{zanette2020provably}.
+We provide a detailed overview of the literature in \Cref{sec:related_works_lbc}.